harveshvaran/ftp82_laptop/WEEK1.md

     * `git clone git@github.com:HexaInnovLab/ftpxx.git`
     * `cd ftpxx`
     * `git status`
-  * VS Code
+  * open Visual Studio Code
-    * Open c:\users\Hvuser\workspace\ftpxx
+    * Open folder c:\users\Hvuser\workspace\ftpxx
     * Browse the directories to understand the repository structure

 # Workshop material - Day #2 - MySQL Workbench/Cli/Curl/Browser to interact w/ application

   * Open MySQL Workbench
-  * Ask the facilitator for the root password for the locally installed mysql server
-  * Setup a connection to localhost:3306, and use the password.
-You may have to change the password at this time.
   * Open the connection
   * `CREATE DATABASE FTPXX;` and click the lightning button
   * Open database/database.ddl in VS code
-  * Copy the contents to Workbench
+  * Copy the entire contents to MySQL Workbench
   * Execute the ddl
   * Click the table icon against the EMPLOYEE table in the right-hand side schemas section
   * Open database/database.dml in VS code
-  * Copy the contents to Workbench
+  * Copy the contents to MySQL Workbench
   * Execute the dml
   * Click the table icon against the EMPLOYEE table in the right-hand side schemas section.
 You should see the data just inserted.
   * Play around with